-Traditional Form & Scale
+Traditional Form

 The traditional form of development in Amherst is that of a "Main Street."
 In this form, buildings are typically built next to the sidewalk, with little or no front setback.
-Street trees are often planted in grates within the sidewalk and pedestrian amenities, such as benches and bike racks, are typically available.
-There is usually some on-street parking along the curb, although this parking is often supplemented by side or rear parking areas on surface lots.
+Street trees are often planted in grates within the sidewalk.
+There is usually some onstreet parking along the curb, although this parking is often supplemented by side or rear parking areas on surface lots.
 Signs in the traditional form of development are typically mounted on the building wall.
-Adjacent roadways are typically posted for speeds at or about 30 MPH.
-(Amended 12-11-17\6-20-19; BCPA-2017-01\4)
+Adjacent roadways are typically posted for speeds at 30 MPH.